 In 2001, the former 1925 railway station building, much of which had been derelict since the 1980s, re-opened as J.D.
 Wetherspoon's public house, now the first thing that visitors arriving by train see of Aberystwyth from the platform beside the 1872 station building (the former platform 3), where a station has existed since the 1860s.
 Meanwhile, platform 4 now houses CRAFT, a recycling charity that was previously in the Old Police Station Yard, while platforms 1 and 2 house the Vale of Rheidol, moved from the former Aberystwyth Smithfields Station near the sheds on Park Avenue.
 The remaining part of the emergency platform 5, beyond platform 4, is now part of an oil storage facility, though oil trains no longer serve Aberystwyth.

-The club K2 became initially controversial when it was refurbished as Club Yoko's in 2003, following the grant of an entertainment licence for topless dancing, with full nude private lap dances after 1am, but the strip club entertainment was withdrawn within weeks due to limited commercial demand.
+The club K2 became initially controversial in 2005 after it was refurbished as Club Yoko's in 2003, following the grant of an entertainment licence for topless dancing, with full nude private lap dances after 1:30am, but the strip club entertainment was withdrawn within weeks due to limited commercial demand.
 It remains the only licensed adult club that has ever existed in Aberystwyth.
 The pub had formerly been the Skinners' Arms, the Tavern in the Town, Skinners' Video Bar and Porky's Fun Bar before it was divided between K2 and the former site of the Treehouse organic shop and restaurant (now in the former Victoria Tavern and later Victoria Inn that closed in 1920 on the corner of Baker Street and Eastgate Street).
 K2 was so named for Donald Kane, the owner of Kane's Bar (formerly the Unicorn) and Aberystwyth Town Football Club.